Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

 <p class="blowheader_box">3D visualisation</p>
-<font >Roger A.Jones & Dinshaw J. Patel et al. present the solution structure, as determined by multidimensional NMR spectroscopy and molecular dynamics calculations, of both uniformly and specifically C13, N15-labelled 40-mer RNA containing the ATP-binding motif complexed with AMP.
+<font>Roger A. Jones & Dinshaw J. Patel et al. present the solution structure, as determined by multidimensional NMR spectroscopy and molecular dynamics calculations, of both uniformly and specifically C13, N15-labelled 40-mer RNA containing the ATP-binding motif complexed with AMP.
 The PDB ID of this structure is 1AM0.
-Then,T Dieckmann & J Feigon et al.present the three-dimensional solution structure of a 36-nucleotide ATP-binding RNA aptamer complexed with AMP, determined from NMR-derived distance and dihedral angle restraints.
+Then, T Dieckmann & J Feigon et al. present the three-dimensional solution structure of a 36-nucleotide ATP-binding RNA aptamer complexed with AMP, determined from NMR-derived distance and dihedral angle restraints.
 The PDB ID of this structure is 1RAW.
 Here only the structural diagram of 1RAW is shown.
 There is no obvious difference between the structures of 1AM0 and 1RAW<sup>[<a href="#ref3" style="color:#520049">3</a>]</sup>.<br>Additional available structures that have been solved and detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/structures" target="_blank" style="color:#520049"><b><i>Structures</i></b></a> page.</font>
 <div ><font ><p style="text-align:right;margin-bottom: 0px;">(Clicking the "Settings/Controls info" to turn Spin off)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p></font>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">